42corozco/Darkly/Copyright/README.md

 * Security data exposure in the comments of the page

-By inspecting the page we found out that a specific behaviour of the server by coming from the nsa website and if we used a specific browser.
+By inspecting the page, we found out that we can trigger a specific behaviour of the server.
+To do so, we need to follow the hints written in the comments.

 * Insecure design

-This specific behaviour we are trying to trigger is based on client-side data and thus can be easily spoofed.
+The behaviour we want to trigger to get the flag is based on data that can be manipulated on the client-side.
+As such, we can pretend to the server that coming from the NSA website and that we are using the required ft_bornToSec browser.

 ## Exploitation

-To trigger the behaviour and get the flag we must send a specific GET request to the vulnerable URL and modify two headers: Referer and User-Agent.
+To trigger the behaviour and get the flag we must modify two headers: Referer and User-Agent.

 Referer header indicates to the server where the client comes from.
-Thus by modifying this value we can pretend we come from the nsa website.

 User-Agent header indicates information about the browser and more, that the client is using to perform the request.
 This way we can pretend that we are using the ft_borntoSec browser.